 Your crawl space is a vital part of your house, and your crawl space ventilation is something that you should take very seriously.

-With all of the different aspects of your home, depending on your crawl space being clean and dry, you must work hard to keep your crawl space ventilation at a reasonable level.
+With all of the different aspects of your home, you must work hard to keep your crawl space ventilation at a reasonable level, depending on your crawl space being clean and dry.

 What is crawl space ventilation?

-Crawl space ventilation is ensuring that your crawl space has the proper measures taken to ensure that it does not remain damp or moist.
+Crawl space ventilation ensures that your crawl space has the proper measures taken to ensure that it does not remain damp or moist.

-As water collects in your crawl space, this water causes mold and mildew to form, as well as attracted termites, rats, and other insects.
+As water collects in your crawl space, this water causes mold and mildew to form, as well as attract termites, rats, and other insects.